MicrosoftDocs/power-platform/power-platform/admin/powerapps-flow-licensing-faq.md

 Power Automate plan-based limits on trigger frequency and the number of runs allocated to a tenant per month are being removed.

-Power Apps and Power Automate usage will be subject to service limits described [here](api-request-limits-allocations.md).
+Power Apps and Power Automate usage will be subject to service limits described in [Requests limits and allocations](api-request-limits-allocations.md).
 Per user service limits provide capacity assurance for users and alleviate the risk of one user exhausting the tenant wide quota.

 #### How does the change to Power Apps and Power Automate use rights for Microsoft 365 applications affect me if I purchased the subscriptions prior to Oct 1, 2019?
 Will my existing apps and Power Automate workflows continue to work?